 No proper tea is possible without scones – and they are properly pronounced “skons”.
 My favorite recipe is here.

 You will also need proper Devonshire clotted cream and good jam to spread on your scones – TFD prefers strawberry.
+Be acutely aware that there are literal holy wars fought over the proper sequence of spreading jam first or cream first.

 Battle on – The Generalissimo